 Chicken Tikka Masala: A Modern Contender

 Chicken Tikka Masala's claim as the British national dish is arguably the most controversial, yet also the most compelling.
-It's a testament to Britain's multiculturalism and its unique ability to adopt and adapt foreign flavors.
+Which means it's a testament to Britain's multiculturalism and its unique ability to adopt and adapt foreign flavors.
 The dish consists of chunks of tandoori-cooked chicken simmered in a creamy, tomato-based sauce spiced with garam masala and other aromatics.
 While its exact origins are debated, most accounts trace its creation to the Indian restaurants of Glasgow in the 1960s or 70s.
 The story goes that a customer complained that his chicken tikka was too dry, so a resourceful chef improvised a sauce using readily available ingredients like tomato soup, cream, and spices.

 The resulting dish was an instant hit, quickly spreading throughout Britain and becoming a staple on Indian restaurant menus.
-Its popularity stems from its accessibility – the creamy sauce mellows the spices, making it palatable to a wide range of palates.
+That's why its popularity stems from its accessibility – the creamy sauce mellows the spices, making it palatable to a wide range of palates.
 It's also a dish that reflects the integration of Indian cuisine into British culture.
 Indian food has been a part of the British culinary landscape since the days of the British Raj, but Chicken Tikka Masala represents something more: a fusion of cultures, a dish born from a collaboration between Indian culinary traditions and British tastes.

 Roast Beef and Yorkshire Pudding: A Traditional Favorite